MsPASS Components#

 Most modern “services”, including all those in MsPASS, require a client to interact with any service.
 A client is a piece of software that runs under the control of your user credentials that rigidly enforces the rules the service enforces to interact with it.
 A client is always essential in a multiuser system to keep user A from colliding with user B.

-In a python application, which is what a “MsPASS workflow” is, a particular type of client is generally defined by a python class.
+In a Python application, which is what a “MsPASS workflow” is, a particular type of client is generally defined by a Python class.
 An instance of that client is created by invoking the class constructor to create the object that is the client.
-For example, most user’s of MsPASS are familiar with the obspy FDSN web services client.
+For example, most users of MsPASS are familiar with the obspy FDSN web services client.
 The stock incantation to create one is

 from obspy.clients.fdsn import Client